andmar8/Panopto-PHP-Client/README.md

 Panopto-PHP-Client
 ==================

 This is a standalone PHP client to Panopto API's 4.0 and 4.2, 4.2 is what is used in the PanoptoBookingEngine and is therefore slightly more mature.
+You shouldn't mix and match clients, user either 4.0 or 4.2.

 The code is split into several sections:
 ----------------------------------------